Traffic Cameras Doubling Every Two-and-a-Half Years

 In addition to keeping pace with the exponential growth in the number of cameras, Vizzion overcame numerous other challenges.
 Agreements must be formed with hundreds of different transport agencies in order to become a one-source provider – an arduous process that often includes tracking down decision makers within governments, negotiating and signing agreements across multiple languages, adhering to local privacy and safety laws, data integration challenges, and thousands of hours of custom software development.
 So what keeps Vizzion going?
 "With every new set of cameras," says Cooper, "there are new markets and new opportunities."

 Camera image quality has also benefited from technology’s laws of exponential growth.
 At the time of CUTR’s 1997 study, the highest quality traffic camera images online were slow to refresh and 360 by 244 pixels.
 Vizzion now offers cameras as large as 1600 by 1200 pixels, not to mention live streaming video options.
 Perhaps more excitingly, the applications for traffic data continue to grow alongside technological capabilities; already ubiquitous on the desktop and mobile devices, automotive applications are the next frontier.
-Automotive experts are projecting over $33 billion in total embedded telematics revenue opportunities in the next five years, reaching over $21 billion annually in only 10 years.
-Just this year, internet-connected car sales are expected to reach nearly 14 million units.
+Automotive experts are projecting total global revenue for the Connected Car sector to reach $151.8 billion in 2020, up from $37.5 billion in 2015.
+Just this year, internet-connected car sales are expected to reach nearly 39.5 million units.
 Vizzion is experienced and well-equipped to help product developers differentiate themselves in this lucrative new market.

-Vizzion is the leading provider of traffic camera data and services, providing nearly 30,000 cameras in 23 countries.
-With authorization from over 150 different national and regional agencies in North America, South America, Europe, and Australasia, Vizzion aggregates cameras from more than 500 cities and regions.
+Vizzion is the leading provider of traffic camera data and services, providing over 44,000 cameras in 32 countries.
+With authorization from more than 150 different national and regional agencies in North America, South America, Europe, Asia, Australasia, and Africa, Vizzion aggregates cameras from more than 600 cities and regions.
 Traffic cameras are a proven way for websites and application providers to attract new customers and encourage repeat usage.
 Contact firstname.lastname@example.org for more information.

 Traffic Cameras: Providing the Whole Picture